 A Collection of Academic Research Papers and Presentations: The Borden Murders

 Andrew and Abby Borden were murdered in their Fall River, Massachusetts home on August 4, 1892.
 Local law enforcement authorities quickly suspected Andrew’s daughter, Lizzie Borden, of criminal culpability in both murders.
-This is a forensic assessment of the murders of Andrew and Abby Borden, based upon a comprehensive review and analysis of available crime scene evidence, as well as the criminal investigative methods utilized at the time in the criminal investigation of both murders.
+This is a forensic assessment of the murders of Andrew and Abby Borden, based upon a comprehensive review and analysis of available criminal event details and crime scene evidence, the criminal investigative methods utilized at the time in the original criminal investigation of both murders, and victimology.
+An evidence-based behavioral analysis of the most likely perpetrator of the murders of Andrew and Abby Borden in their Fall River, Massachusetts home on August 4, 1892, is also provided.

 A Collection of Academic Research Papers and Presentations: China